 Health insurance means different things to people across the world – the USA’s system is known for several distinguishing features, including a high relative cost to the individual and a lack of universal coverage.

 You may be wondering why the cost of healthcare insurance seems to be rising and how the picture compares to other nations.
 In a country that spends nearly $4 trillion on healthcare yet finds coverage varies widely, there’s a lot to weigh up.
+“How much does health insurance cost?” is one of the most important questions to Americans.

 Across the United States, Americans pay wildly different premiums monthly for health insurance.
 The average annual cost of health insurance in the USA is $7,470 for an individual and $21,342 for a family as of July 2020, according to the Kaiser Family Foundation – a bill employers typically fund roughly three quarters of.